pierresouchay/consul-rust/README.md

 For more information on what Consul is, read the [Consul documentation](https://www.consul.io/docs/).

+This library is a fork of [consul-rust](https://github.com/pierresouchay/consul-rust) by  pierresouchay and contributors.
+Full credit goes to them for the original library.

 ## Supported Features

 The key features of Consul, and thus this crate, are: